Frequently Asked Questions (FAQs)

 I have a question regarding a data request I submitted/plan to submit to the YODA Project- who should I contact?

 Questions regarding data requests can be sent to email@example.com.

 I submitted a Research Proposal to the YODA Project and it was approved.
 If I write additional proposals, do they need to be approved by the YODA Project as well?

 Yes, each individual Research Proposal needs to be submitted to the YODA Project, regardless of whether previous proposals were approved.

 What if my institution has questions about or changes to the DUA?

-The DUA has been prepared after considerable deliberation and negotiation between Yale University and the Data Holder, in order to best facilitate access to these data for external investigators.
+The DUA has been prepared after considerable deliberation and negotiation between Yale University and the Data Partner, in order to best facilitate access to these data for external investigators.
 Please note that changes can only be made in exceptional circumstances, when required by Federal or State law.
-Any requested changes will need to be identified using Track Changes and reviewed by the Yale University Office of Sponsored Projects (OSP), as well as the Data Holder.
+Any requested changes will need to be identified using Track Changes and reviewed by the Yale University Office of Sponsored Projects (OSP), as well as the Data Partner.
 Please contact firstname.lastname@example.org with any questions.